 We went outside to the garden and collected some flowers to put into the bottom of the habitat.
 Then we mixed up 1 cup of water with 3 teaspoons of sugar and used the dropper that was included in the kit to add dew drops to the flowers and leaves.
 This is what the butterflies drink.
 I thought that we should observe them for another day before releasing them, but Marisol was insistent that we release them that same afternoon.
-So we planned a little butterfly party for our friends to see them off on their journey.

 There was Butterfly Fairy Bread.
-Tip: Spread a small amount of butter down the center and dip bread in chocolate sprinkles.
+Spread a small amount of butter down the center and dip bread in chocolate sprinkles.
 Then spread butter on the wings and dip those individually in rainbow sprinkles.

 There were Butterfly Cheese Crackers – 2 butterfly crackers with cheese in the center.
 I used a sharp knife and the butterfly cracker as a template to cut the cheese.

 For beverages, we enjoyed some orange juice.
-We used a cookie cutter to cut out fun butterfly shapes from scraps of paper, punched a couple of holes in them and threaded them over a bendy straw.
+We used a cookie cutter to cut out fun butterfly shapes from scraps of paper, punched a couple of holes in them, and threaded them over a bendy straw.

-And put together a project board (sponsored by Elmer’s) all about metamorphosis.
+We also put together a project board (sponsored by Elmer’s) all about metamorphosis.

-- The Big Book of Bugs by Ken Fin
+- The Big Book of Bugs, by Ken Fin

-- Percival the Plain Little Caterpillar by Helen Brawley
+- Percival the Plain Little Caterpillar, by Helen Brawley

-- Casper the Caterpillar by Hinkler Books
+- Casper the Caterpillar, by Hinkler Books

-- The Very Hungry Caterpillar by Eric Carle
+- The Very Hungry Caterpillar, by Eric Carle

-- From Caterpillar to Butterfly by Deborah Heiligman
+- From Caterpillar to Butterfly, by Deborah Heiligman